-We talked to Paolo Errico of Maxfone about how they transport and analyze data to provide everyone with access to markets and knowledge.
-Here is what he said about it.
+Paolo Errico of Maxfone tells us how they transport and analyze data to provide everyone with access to markets and knowledge.

 First of all, how are you and your family doing in these COVID-19 times?